Tmitchy/-SOC-Incident-Documentation/README.md

 ## 📌 Notes on Format

-- Each incident is written **after** completing it on LetsDefend, in my own words — not copy-pasted from the platform's answer key.
+- Each incident is written **after** completing it on LetsDefend, in my own words, not copy-pasted from the platform's answer key.
 - Sensitive lab data (if any) is sanitized before posting.
 - Screenshots are cropped to relevant panels only, to keep entries scannable rather than a wall of images.